Sparse Graph Learning from Spatiotemporal Time Series: Score-based Sparse Graph Learning from Spatiotemporal Time Series

-\paragraph{Subset neighborhood sampler} Encoding prior structural information about the sparseness of the graphs directly in $\ptheta$ is often desirable and might allow --depending on the problem-- to remarkably reduce sample complexity.
-We can use the score matrix $\Phi\in\mathbb{R}^{N\times N}$ to parametrize a stochastic top-k sampler.
-For each $i$-th node, we sample a subset $S_K\subset \{1,\dots,N\}$ of $K$ neighboring nodes by sampling without replacement from the Categorical distribution parametrized by the softmax of the scores $\Phi_{i,:}$.
-The probability of sampling neighborhood $S_K$ for each $i$-th node is given by
+Encoding structural priors about the sparseness of the graphs directly into $\ptheta$ is often desirable and might allow---depending on the problem---to remarkably reduce sample complexity.
+In this section, we use the score matrix $\Phi\in\mathbb{R}^{N\times N}$ to parametrize a stochastic top-k sampler that we dub \emph{subset neighborhood sampler}~(SNS).
+For each $n$-th node, we sample a subset $S_K\subset \sensorset = \{1,\dots,N\}$ of $K$ neighboring nodes by sampling \emph{without replacement} from a categorical distribution parametrized by \emph{normalized log-probabilities} $\Phi_{n,:}$.
+The probability of sampling neighborhood $S_K$ for each node $n$ is given by